International Nomenclature of Cosmetic Ingredients

-The International Nomenclature of Cosmetic Ingredients (INCI) is a group of unique identifiers for cosmetic ingredients such as waxes, oils, pigments, and other chemicals that are assigned in accordance with rules established by the Personal Care Products Council (PCPC), previously the Cosmetic, Toiletry, and Fragrance Association (CTFA).
-INCI names often differ greatly from systematic chemical nomenclature or from more common trivial names and is a mixture of conventional scientific names, Latin and English words.
+The International Nomenclature of Cosmetic Ingredients (INCI) is a group of unique identifiers for cosmetic ingredients such as waxes, oils, pigments, and other chemicals that are assigned in accordance with rules established in 1973 by the Personal Care Products Council (PCPC), previously the Cosmetic, Toiletry, and Fragrance Association (CTFA).

+INCI names often differ from systematic chemical nomenclature or from more common trivial names and are a mixture of conventional scientific names, Latin and English words.
 INCI nomenclature conventions "are continually reviewed and modified when necessary to reflect changes in the industry, technology, and new ingredient developments".

+Assignment and regulatory status

+An INCI name is used for ingredient identification and labelling, but its assignment does not by itself indicate that an ingredient is approved, safe, or permitted for use in cosmetics in a particular jurisdiction.

+Nomenclature

 INCI and CAS

 The relationship between a CAS Registry Number and an INCI name is not always one-to-one.
 In some cases, more than one INCI name may have the same CAS number, or more than one CAS number may apply to an INCI name.
 For example, the CAS number 1245638-61-2 has the CA Index Name of 2-Propenoic acid, reaction products with pentaerythritol.
 This CAS number can accurately be associated with two INCI names: Pentaerythrityl Tetraacrylate and Pentaerythrityl Triacrylate.
 Alternatively, the INCI name, Glucaric Acid can be associated with two CAS numbers: 87-73-0 which has the CA Index Name of D-Glucaric acid, and 25525-21-7, which has the CA Index Name of DL-Glucaric acid.
 Both of these examples are accurate associations between CAS and INCI.

 Table of common names

-Here is a table of several common names and their corresponding INCI names.
+The following table gives examples of common names and corresponding INCI names.